Volkert Overlander: Biography

-In 1602 he became one of the founders of the Dutch East Trading Company.
-Between 1614 and 1621 Volkert became a councillor of the Admiralty of Amsterdam.
-In 1618 Volkert bought the Free and High Fief Ilpendam and Purmerland from the Creditor from the Count of Egmond.
-He built the castle of Ilpenstein in 1622.
-He was made first Dijkgraaf of the Purmer in early 1620s.
-He became an English knight in 1620.
-In the years 1621 and 1628 Volkert became mayor of Amsterdam.
-Between 1628 and 1629 Volkert became an advisor of the States of Holland and West Friesland.
-He owned 150.000 Guilder.
-He died in The Hague, aged 60.
+Volkert Overlander worked as a merchant and shipowner.
+In 1602 Volkert Overlander became one of the founders of the Dutch East Trading Company.
+He lived in the cityhouse De Dolphijn in the Amsterdam Singel, which he bought in 1609 from the important writer and thinker Hendrick Laurensz Spiegel for 14,000 guilders.
+In 1603 he was appointed Schepen of Amsterdam, and between 1605 and 1630 he was member of the Vroedschap.
+Between 1614 and 1621 he became a councillor of the Admiralty of Amsterdam.
+In 1618 Volkert bought the Free and High Fief Ilpendam and Purmerland from the Creditor from the Count of Egmond and in 1622 he built the castle of Ilpenstein.
+In 1620 Overlander was raised to the hereditary knighthood by the English King James I through the mediation of his brother-in-law Pieter Jansz Hooft.
+He was made first Dijkgraaf of the Purmer in the early 1620s.
+In the years 1621 and 1628 he was appointed burgomaster of Amsterdam.
+In 1628 Overlander became an advisor of the States of Holland and West Friesland in The Hague, a position which he held until his death.
+After his death his fortune was estimated at 150,000 guilders.